Battle of Megiddo (1918): Capture of Damascus

+General Barrow met Sharif Faizal's Arab army in Tafa.
+Barrow asked them to take the right flank in the attack on Damascus which suited the Arab force well, for there, along the Hejaz railway line, another Arab force was advancing northwards under Sharif Nacir of Mecca and hangin on to the main Turkish retreat, reducing its numbers by contious attack day and night.

+The Arabs repeated the performance the next day, losing a few hundred casualties while wiping out nearly 5,000 Turks in these two battles.

 The 5th Mounted and Australian Mounted Divisions advanced directly across the Golan Heights towards Damascus.
 They fought actions at Benat Yakup, Kuneitra, Sasa and Katana, before they reached and closed the north and north-west exits from Damascus on 29 September.
+Arab and British imperial forces surrounded Damascus and, faced with this superior force, the remaining Ottoman and German troops surrendered very quickly.
 On 30 September, the Australians intercepted the garrison of Damascus as they tried to retreat through the Barada gorge.
 Damascus was captured the next day, with the Allies capturing 20,000 prisoners.
 Jemal Pasha fled, having failed to inspire last-ditch resistance.

 Overall, the campaign to the fall of Damascus resulted in the surrender of 75,000 Ottoman soldiers.

 Pursuit to Aleppo

 After the fall of Damascus, the 5th Mounted Division and some detachments of the Arab Northern Army advanced north through Syria, capturing Aleppo on 26 October.
 They subsequently advanced to Mouslimmiye, where Mustafa Kemal (who had replaced Liman von Sanders in command of the Yıldırım Army Group) had rallied some troops under XXII Corps HQ.
 Kemal held his positions until 31 October, when hostilities ceased following the signing of the Armistice of Mudros.